hemantgit/integration-service-exercise-01/README.md

 ### Build & Run

 - You must restart your portal server if the application is already running.
-- Test the route execution by using a REST client app (e.g. Postman) or your browser.
+- Test the route execution by using a REST client app (e.g. Postman)
+- Example:

 ```javascript
 POST http://localhost:7777/portalserver/services/rest/player/register